Sihabsiddique/CV_Maker/README.md

-# CVForge - Government Professional CV Builder
+# CVForge - Professional ATS CV Builder

-This is a Next.js project bootstrapped with `create-next-app` for building professional government-compliant curriculum vitae (CV).
+This is a Next.js project bootstrapped with `create-next-app` for building professional-compliant curriculum vitae (CV).

 ## Getting Started